 - Three letters of recommendation from faculty or practicing optometrists familiar with the applicant's clinical and/or didactic abilities are required; at least one letter must be from a faculty member.
 Letters should be submitted directly by the author through ORMatch.

 - Applicants must include a current curriculum vitae, NBEO board scores, and an unofficial optometry school transcript through ORMatch.
-Applicants invited to interview will be asked to additionally supply an official transcript from their optometry school's registrar.

 - Qualified applicants will be invited for an interview.